-You don’t have to use one of the Bourbons I have listed above, you can use what you like.
-Those are just some of my favorites that I usually have on hand.
+You don’t have to use one of the Bourbons I have listed above; you can use what you like.
+Those are just some of the favorites that I usually have on hand.
 Heck, you can even substitute Jack Daniels for the bourbon if you have it at the house.
-Also if you don’t want to buy a fifth of liquor you can also buy a half pint from the store if you are only using it for the recipe.
+Also, if you don’t want to buy a fifth of liquor, you can buy a half-pint from the store if you are only using it for the recipe.

 These Bourbon Meatballs are so simple to make for any gathering this summer or Holiday Season.
-They also freeze well, if you want to make a double batch just be sure to store them properly in the freezer, then thaw, and reheat on a very low setting to enjoy at any time of the year.
+They also freeze well; if you want to make a double batch, sure to store them properly in the freezer, then thaw, and reheat on a shallow setting to enjoy at any time of the year.

 - 1 and 1/2 pounds lean ground beef